jamessantiago/UC.NET/README.md

 Usage
 -----

-The UcClient library can be used with any of the versioned client libraries such as Axl or Sxml.
+The UcClient library can be used with any of the versioned client libraries such as Axl, Sxml, or even with the non-soap APIs such as webex's XML based REST API.
 Just reference UcClient along with a generated api client similar to the unit tests.

 Example
 -------